yjyddq/RiOSWorld/README.md

 *   **For macOS:** We recommend installing [VMware Fusion](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware+Fusion)
 *   **For Windows:** You can install either[VMware Workstation Pro](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html) or [VMware Fusion](https://support.broadcom.com/group/ecx/productdownloads?subfamily=VMware+Fusion).

-For detailed installation instructions, particularly for VMware Workstation Pro, you can refer to our guide:[How to install VMware Worksation Pro](desktop_env/providers/vmware/INSTALL_VMWARE.md)
+For detailed installation instructions, particularly for VMware Workstation Pro, you can refer to our guide: [How to install VMware Worksation Pro](desktop_env/providers/vmware/INSTALL_VMWARE.md)

 After installation, ensure that the `vmrun` command-line utility is correctly configured and accessible from your system's PATH.
 You can verify the hypervisor installation by running:
 ```bash